Switzerland: Beginnings

 Around 260 AD, the fall of the Agri Decumates territory north of the Rhine transformed today's Switzerland into a frontier land of the Empire.
 Repeated raids by the Alamanni tribes provoked the ruin of the Roman towns and economy, forcing the population to shelter near Roman fortresses, like the Castrum Rauracense near Augusta Raurica.
 The Empire built another line of defence at the north border (the so-called Donau-Iller-Rhine-Limes).
 At the end of the fourth century, the increased Germanic pressure forced the Romans to abandon the linear defence concept.
 The Swiss Plateau was finally open to Germanic tribes.

 In the Early Middle Ages, from the end of the fourth century, the western extent of modern-day Switzerland was part of the territory of the Kings of the Burgundians, who introduced the French language to the area.
 The Alemanni settled the Swiss Plateau in the fifth century and the valleys of the Alps in the eighth century, forming Alemannia.
 Modern-day Switzerland was then divided between the kingdoms of Alemannia and Burgundy.
 The entire region became part of the expanding Frankish Empire in the sixth century, following Clovis I's victory over the Alemanni at Tolbiac in 504 AD, and later Frankish domination of the Burgundians.

-Throughout the rest of the sixth, seventh and eighth centuries, Swiss regions continued under Frankish hegemony (Merovingian and Carolingian dynasties) but after its extension under Charlemagne, the Frankish Empire was divided by the Treaty of Verdun in 843.
+In the sixth to eighth centuries, Swiss regions continued under Frankish hegemony (Merovingian and Carolingian dynasties) but after its extension under Charlemagne, the Frankish Empire was divided by the Treaty of Verdun in 843.
 The territories of present-day Switzerland became divided into Middle Francia and East Francia until they were reunified under the Holy Roman Empire around 1000 AD.

 In the 10th century, as the rule of the Carolingians waned, Magyars destroyed Basel in 917 and St. Gallen in 926.
 In response, Henry the Fowler, the then ruler of East Francia, decreed the fortification of key settlements to defend against these invasions.
 Large villages and towns, including strategic locations like Zurich and St.Gallen, were fortified.
 This initiative led to the development of what were essentially early urban strongholds and city governments in Eastern Switzerland.

 By 1200, the Swiss Plateau comprised the dominions of the houses of Savoy, Zähringer, Habsburg, and Kyburg.
 Some regions (Uri, Schwyz, Unterwalden, later known as Waldstätten) were accorded the Imperial immediacy to grant the empire direct control over the mountain passes.
 With the extinction of its male line in 1263, the Kyburg dynasty fell in AD 1264.
 The Habsburgs under King Rudolph I (Holy Roman Emperor in 1273) laid claim to the Kyburg lands and annexed them, extending their territory to the eastern Swiss Plateau.